Skip to main content

 About me:

 My research seeks to understand how we can create the conditions for health and wellbeing and address health inequalities in schools, communities and workplaces.
-Working with service users, patients, carers and communities experiencing significant inequalities to understand the nature of the issues which prevent good health and then supporting the creation of partnerships to develop and deliver research to address these issues.
-Underpinning the work is an understanding of health as an emergent property which arises from complex social systems and the creation of the conditions for health focuses on altering the nature and qualities of relations within the workplace, school or community.
-Current research includes understanding the conditions necessary to support death and dying as a social process not a medical event; co-creating health promoting secondary schools and healthy NHS workplaces, developing approaches for supportive consultations for poverty related mental distress and understanding how community 'assets' can address health inequalities.
+Working with service users, service providers, patients, carers and communities to understand the nature of the issues which prevent good health and then creating the conditions for collaborative working to develop to address these issues.
+Underpinning the work is an understanding of health as an emergent property which arises from the complex nature of the ‘system’ and the creation of the conditions for health focuses on altering the nature and qualities of relations within the workplace, school or neighbourhood.
+Current research includes capturing the learning to support the delivery of Ilfracombe Poverty Truth Commission; co-creating health promoting secondary schools and healthy NHS workplaces, developing approaches for supportive consultations for poverty related mental distress and understanding how individual placement support supports young people experiencing poor mental health into good quality employment.
 My research also includes methods development including creative methods of engaging so-called ‘seldom-heard voices’ and complex systems approaches to capturing and evidencing system change.

 Read more at http://medicine.exeter.ac.uk/research/healthresearch/relationalhealth/

-• Destress: Implementing effective primary care responses to poverty-related mental distress funded by NIHR Inequalities Programme.
+· Destress: Implementing effective primary care responses to poverty-related mental distress funded by NIHR National Applied Research Collaborative Inequalities Programme.

-• Health Promoting Schools: All Saints Saxon Fellowship.
-Working with seconday schools to develop a whole school approach to supporting healthy diet and physical behaviours of adolescents.
+· Health Promoting Schools: All Saints Saxon Fellowship.
+Working with secondary schools to develop a whole school approach to supporting healthy diet and physical behaviours of adolescents.

 Qualifications: